How to Migrate WordPress from Localhost to Live Server: A Complete Guide

 All-In-One WP Migration plugin

-It is a popular plugin with more than 900,000 active installs and a rating of 4.8.
+All in one WP Migration is a very popular plugin with a good rating.
 It exports your WordPress website including the database, media files, plugins, and themes.
 You need no technical knowledge for this.
 The steps you will follow to migrate your site to a live server are as:

 Step 1: Install and Activate the plugin.